offbynull/offbynull.github.io/docs/data/learn/AWS/input/input.md

  * Standard: For actively used data.
  * Infrequent Access: For dormant data intended to be accessed a few times per quarter, providing lower cost but higher latency (access fee applied as well).
- * Archive: For formant data intended to be accessed a few times per year, providing lower cost but higher latency (access fee applied as well).
+ * Archive: For dormant data intended to be accessed a few times per year, providing lower cost but higher latency (access fee applied as well).

 EFS volumes are durable (data automatically replicated) and automatically scale storage capacity up/down as required.
 Data on EBS volumes are stored either ...